Revision date: 28 October 2025

 This Privacy Notice explains how we will collect, handle, store and protect information about you when:

-- performing any other activities that form part of the operation of our business.
+performing any other activities that form part of the operation of our business and relationship with you.

 We are both a data controller & data processor, and this Privacy Notice applies to our processing of personal data, in both our roles under Data Protection Legislation.